curran/Code-Hub/ProcessingDB/modules/persistence/README.md

  - Revision
    - scriptId:String
-   - revisionNumber:Number
+   - revNum:Number
    - content:String
+   - commitMessage:String
+   - commitDate: Date
+   - parentRevision:Revision pointer
    - type:String in ['app','module','template']
-   - name:String - only relevant when type == 'module'
+   - name:String (if type == 'module' or 'template')
-   - dependencies:List of Revisions - only relevant when type == 'module' or 'app'
+   - dependencies:List of Revision pointer (if type == 'module' or 'app')
-   - template:Revision - only relevant when type == 'app'
+   - template:Revision pointer (if type == 'app')

+A "Revision pointer" is a (scriptId, revNum) pair.

 The on-disk model is implemented using a combination of MongoDB and Git.

-The following parts of the model are persisted in a MongoDB database:
- - Script
-   - scriptId:String
-   - latestRevisionNumber:Number

- - Revision
-   - scriptId:String
-   - revisionNumber:Number
-   - type:String in ['app','module','template']
-   - name:String
-   - dependencies:List<Revision>
-   - template:Revision

-The following parts of the model are persisted in a set of Git repositories in the file system:
+Most of the model is stored in a MongoDB database.
+The content is tracked using a set of Git repositories (one repository per scriptId, and one commit and tag for each revNum).
- - Script
-   - scriptId:String This is the name of the directory containing the Git repository.

- - Revision
-   - scriptId:String
-   - revisionNumber:Number
-   - content:String